Exit polls indicate no clear winner in Israeli elections - WTMJ

 He also tried to portray himself as a global statesman, pointing to the four diplomatic accords he reached with Arab countries last year.
 Those agreements were brokered by his close ally, then-President Donald Trump.

-Over 6,000 Israelis have died from COVID-19, and the economy remains in weak shape with double-digit unemployment.
+Over 6,000 Israelis have died from COVID-19, and the economy continues to struggle with double-digit unemployment.

 They also point to Netanyahu’s corruption trial, saying someone who is under indictment for serious crimes is not fit to lead the country.
 Netanyahu has been charged with fraud, breach of trust and accepting bribes in a series of scandals that he dismisses as a witch hunt by a hostile media and legal system.

 The remainder of the parliament would be divided between some 10 other small parties.
-These range from an Arab party to left-wing secular parties to a pair of secular, right-wing parties.
+These range from an Arab party to left-wing secular parties to a pair of secular, right-wing parties that oppose Netanyahu.

 Netanyahu’s opponents included a diverse array of parties that had little in common beyond their shared animosity toward him.
 Even if his opponents end up controlling a majority of seats, it will be difficult for them to bridge their ideological differences on such lightning rod issues as Palestinian statehood and the role of religion in the country.

 They also were hurt by the disintegration of the main Arab party in parliament.
-A renegade member of the party ran separately but appeared not to win enough seats to enter parliament, robbing the alliance of key votes.
+A renegade member ran separately but appeared not to win enough seats to enter parliament, robbing the alliance of key votes.

 Tuesday’s election was sparked by the disintegration of an emergency government formed last May between Netanyahu and his chief rival at the time.
 The alliance was plagued by infighting, and elections were forced after they failed to agree on a budget in December.